Uncommon: AI Recruiting · Talent Marketplace

 Introducing: Uncommon.co

-In just 8 months, we transformed the platform from a simple job site into a fully reimagined, programmatic, AI-powered recruiting experience.
+In just eight months, we transformed Uncommon from a simple job board into a fully reimagined, AI powered recruiting experience.

-• Candidates got a fairer shot at great roles, no longer overlooked due to rigid filters.
+• Candidates received a fairer shot at meaningful roles, no longer filtered out by rigid criteria

-• And we delivered real value through thoughtful, responsible design.
+• The platform delivered real value through thoughtful, responsible design

 Image 1